raspberrypilearning/xai-challenge-text-classifier/en/step_4.md

 --- task ---

-Into the second hole, that says `banana`, drag a black `recognise text [text] (confidence)` block from the Machine learning for kids menu at the very bottom:
+Into the second space, which says `banana`, drag a black `recognise text [text] (confidence)` block from the Machine Learning for Kids menu at the very bottom:

 ```blocks3
 when green flag clicked